nhido1903/tigerhack.github.io/README.md

 **How do we help women?**

-🔑The website is built by the president and copresident of women in computer science to support women.

 🔑The website only allows verified users who are members of organizations that focus on women or individuals who apply with their school or company email.

 🔑Verification of information and gender is required for individuals who apply.